 Here you will find conversations from the early months of the project and a journal where I gather my thoughts from time to time.
 There is a gallery of drawings, paintings and prints and one of experimental films.
 A pop up cinema running on sunshine and a giant roadside billboard are here and there is a small section of short pieces of writing.
 A new programme to introduce children, their carers and teachers to the beautiful world of atoms and their intricate interactions with light is here.

-I would like to thank the physicists at Imperial College and a few others around the globe who have shared their ways of seeing the world and been so encouraging.
-In particular, thank you to my physicist collaborator - Terry Rudolph for helping get our project started and his unceasing support and inspiration.
+I would like to thank the people at Imperial College Physics department and others around the globe who have shared their ways of seeing the world and been so encouraging.
+In particular, thank you to Terry Rudolph for helping get our project started and his ongoing support.